How much deposit do I need for a house?

 Step 3: Find out what you could afford

-Use a mortgage affordability calculator to find out how much you could borrow for a mortgage.
+Use a mortgage calculator to see how much you could borrow for a mortgage.

 your deposit amount

-You could calculate your potential loan amount after you’ve saved a deposit, but doing it beforehand will help you get an idea of how big a mortgage you can take out when you’re ready.
+You could work out how much you could borrow after you've saved a deposit.
+But doing it before this will help you get an idea of how big a mortgage you can take out when you’re ready.

-It’ll also allow you to figure out whether the estimate is enough to buy the kind of home you want, or whether you should keep saving to buy a more expensive property.
+It also lets you to figure out if the estimate is enough to buy the kind of home you want.
+Or if you should keep saving to buy a more expensive property.

-Keep in mind that an affordability calculator can only give you a general estimate of what you could borrow.
+An affordability calculator can only give you an estimate of what you could borrow.

 Lenders will need more information when they come to assess how much you could borrow.